-Prerequisite: EN 123/124 or EN 125 or equiv., UC 101 or more than 12 transfer credits.
+Prerequisite: EN 125 or equiv., UC 101 First-Year Seminar or equivalent; 24 college credits or sophomore status

 UC 401: Capstone Seminar (3)

 This common course of the Ursuline Core is a writing intensive, interdisciplinary course with a focus on Values and Social Responsibility.
 Seminars will take various approaches to these themes depending on the topic and content developed by course instructors.
 The course challenges students to take a four-part approach to Values (analysis, consciousness, critique and application) as a way to identify and manage change and to explore potential responses.